 Foreign Wars Debate

-On Wednesday, May 20, we take the stage at Meridian Hall for a high-stakes Spring 2026 debate on foreign wars.
+On Wednesday, May 20, we took the stage at Meridian Hall for a high-stakes Spring 2026 debate on foreign wars.

 Motion: Be it resolved, don’t go hunting monsters.